volatiletech/abcweb/README.md

 # cd into your new project folder
 cd $GOPATH/src/github.com/username/myapp

+# add your database connection details to the config file (dev and test sections)
+vim config.toml

 # Run abcweb dev for auto-rebuild of app, assets and LiveReload.
 abcweb dev
 ```

 Navigate your browser to your now running server at http://localhost:4000/,
-modify your `templates/main/home.html` template, and you should see your changes
+modify your `templates/main/home.html` template whilst it's running, and you should see your changes
 automatically load.
 Awesome!

 Note that changes to the `.go` files or `.toml` config files will automatically
 rebuild your go web-server, however they will require a manual browser refresh
 (automatically refreshing in the middle of server changes could put you in
 a pickle, so we decided against it).
+Press the enter key in the terminal
+running `abcweb dev` to re-build and re-execute your go binary if you're
+making a change that is not automatically picked up.

 ## Usage